skanda0303/QRSUBMISSION/README.md

 Usage

 1. Prepare images
-Place your medicine pack images into the data directory
+Place the test images in data folder and change the directory in infer.py and infer1.py respectively

 2. Run detection and decoding
 ```bash